Ecology, Economics, and Ethics: ENST30501

 The Course Enrichment Component of Ecology, Economics, and Ethics supports the Ramapo College Mission Statement commitment to experiential learning.
 The course requires that all students learn how to interpret how economic activity supports or undermines sustainability as reported in the public media.
 The fulfillment of the experiential learning obligation is explained in a separate memo.

 Each student will document this activity through a log that is submitted near the end of the course.
-The log counts as 10 points toward the final grade.
-Expect to demonstrate at least five hours of effort, or twenty minutes per week, on this assignment.
+The log counts as 6 points toward the final grade.
+Expect to demonstrate at least five hours of effort, or thirty minutes per week, on this assignment.
+Do more.

 Office hours, Contact, and Special Needs ^

-I will hold office hours in G-231 on Monday and Thursday from 1:00 P.M. to 2:00 P.M. and on Wednesday 5:00 P.M. to 6:00 P.M. and by appointment, depending on my meeting schedule.
+I will hold office hours in T-022 on Tuesdays and Wednesdays from 4:00 P.M. to 5:30 P.M. and by appointment.
 I am generally available for brief consultation immediately before and after class.
 My office phone, which is equipped with voice mail, is (201) 684-7751.
-Since the Ramapo voice mail system inexplicably drops messages, the best way to reach me is through e-mail, whayes@ramapo.edu.
+The best way to reach me is through e-mail, whayes@ramapo.edu.

 Ecology, Economics, and Ethics Web Site | Page: © Wayne Hayes, Ph.D. | ™ ProfWork | whayes@ramapo.edu